23min/erlqt/README.md

 erlqt
 =====

-code for my blog post about connecting PyQt with Erlang via 0MQ
+code for my <a href="http://23min.com/2013/03/erlang-to-pyqt-via-0mq/" target="_blank">blog post</a> about connecting PyQt with Erlang via 0MQ